greyshi/greyshi.github.io/about/index.md

 ---

-Currently enjoying my last few months as a college student at [UT Austin][ut].
+Finished school and left Austin behind.
+Currently experiencing the independent working life.

-I love music, and on the [blog][blog] you'll find I've ended each of my posts with a link to a song I really like.
+If you read the [blog][blog] you'll find I've ended each of my posts with a link to a song I really like.
+They're certified very good (by me), and sharing is caring.

 <div style="margin-bottom: 40px"></div>